april9288/4wines/README.md

 # 4wines
 > startup landing page

 It is a startup landing page.
-This webpage introduces a wine club company which has their own recommendation engine.
+This web page introduces a wine club company which has their own recommendation engine.
 Most of the parts were built with HTML and CSS.

 * [4wines](https://april9288.github.io/4wines/) - It's deployed here!